LeakySponge/SN64/README.md

 # SN64
-This a Nintendo 64 emulator I am working on.
-(Status: 1%)
+Expected a N64 emulator ready?
+Too bad!
+I'll release a prototype when it's ready.